Kelly Cramer: Background and casting

 The role of Kelly Cramer was originally offered to Alexandra Wilson in late 1994.
 When she turned the role down, the role was offered to actress Gina Tognoni, who originated in the role on the episode first run on February 20, 1995.
 In April 2001, it was announced that Tognoni had decided not to renew her contract after six years with the soap.
 Following Tognoni's announcement, it was rumored that the actress would take over the role of Carly Corinthos on the ABC Daytime soap General Hospital, a role that later went to actress Tamara Braun.
 Tognoni vacated the role on-screen on August 14, 2001.
 She briefly reprised her role from December 6 to 11, 2001 and from January 16 to 21, 2002.
-Tognoni later went on to join the CBS Daytime soap Guiding Light in 2004, portraying the role of Dinah Marler.

 In June 2003, it was announced that the role of Kelly Cramer was to be brought back to the series, this time with former CBS Daytime actress Tracy Melchior, best known for her role as Kristen Forrester on The Bold and the Beautiful.
 Melchoir debuted in the role on July 28, 2003.
 In October 2003, it was announced that former The Young and the Restless actress Heather Tom would replace Melchior as Kelly.
 Melchior last aired on December 10, 2003, with Tom debuting a day later on December 11, 2003.
+During Tom's run, the actress and her One Life alter-ego crossed over to the All My Children several times starting from March 22, 2004 until February 21, 2005 during a "baby switch" storyline involving both series.
+In 2005 and 2007, Tom was nominated for Supporting Actress Emmys in the role, the latter for an episode where Kelly confesses to romantically bonding with the son of impotent husband Kevin Buchanan who was portrayed by Dan Gauthier; in 2007, Tom lost her award bid to original Kelly Cramer actress, Gina Tognoni, who had been nominated for her role at the time, Dinah Marler on Guiding Light, which she had begun portraying in 2004.